STFU, Go To Prison: Sobbing White Woman, Hannah Payne, Found Guilty Of Murder For Chasing Down Black Man Following Hit-And-Run

 “For example, Herring was disoriented, displayed red-orange eyes, and had walked around his truck several times.”

-Yesterday, according to Fox 5 Atlanta, a jury only needed 2 hours to decide on Payne’s fate.
-They found her guilty of every single charge against her including, felony murder, malice murder, aggravated assault, false imprisonment, and three charges of weapons possession during a crime.
+Yesterday, according to Fox 5 Atlanta, a jury only needed two hours to decide Payne’s fate.
+They found her guilty of every single charge against her including felony murder, malice murder, aggravated assault, false imprisonment and three charges of weapons possession during a crime.
 Payne wept as the verdict was read.

 Part of Payne’s defense was that somehow Herring shot himself with her gun as the two wrestled in traffic.